acenet-arc/cpp_as_a_second_language/_episodes/class_member_functions.md

 >   a.func();
 > }
 > ~~~
-> what is the output from the above program when compiled and executed.
+> What is the output from the above program when compiled and executed?
 > <ol type="a">
 > <li markdown="1">
 > 1 1